CarterHidalgo/Rhythm-Chess-Engine/README.md

 # ChessBot

-This is a simple chess application built using Java with Maven and JavaFX.
-The application allows you to play chess against a computer program.
-It follows the standard rules of chess and provides a standard user interface for an enjoyable experience.
+This is a chess application built using Java with Maven and JavaFX.
+The application allows Computer v Computer, Computer v Human, or Human v Human chess games.
+It follows the standard rules of chess and provides an intuitive user interface for an enjoyable experience.

 ## Prerequisites
 - Java Development Kit (JDK) 21 or higher installed on your system.